 In rare cases, you may be instructed to stop driving your car.
 Take this instruction seriously and stop driving your car immediately.

 If You Were Involved in an Accident in a Recalled Car

 In many cases, recalled cars cause many accidents and injuries before the defect is known.
 If you were involved in a car accident in a vehicle that now has a recall, you may be able to pursue legal action for additional compensation for your injuries.

 In Illinois, you can only file a lawsuit for a defective product two years after you know or reasonably should have known that your injury was caused by a defective product.
 Once you find out about a defect that may have been responsible for an accident or injury, you may have two years to file a lawsuit against the manufacturer of the defective automobile.

 The only way to know for sure whether you can get additional compensation for a defect-related car accident is to have your case reviewed by a lawyer.
-At Willens Injury Law Offices in Chicago, we will review your case for free and help you understand your legal rights and options.
+At Willens & Baez in Chicago, we will review your case for free and help you understand your legal rights and options.
 Please contact us today to learn more.